cysouw/YAST/text/yast.md

 # The YAST approach

-## Basic principles
+## The recipe-rule-result-receipt model

 In its most basic sense, YAST is a generative model for sentence structures.
 It starts from a set of ~~instructions~~ that, when fed into the morphosyntactic ~~rules~~, result in an utterance, i.e. a sequence of pronounceable linguistic elements.
 The instructions are language-specific, i.e. the instructions to make a German sentence consist of German elements.
-The basic guideline for which elements should appear in the instructions is predictability: all parts of the utterance that can be predicted are added by the rules, only the non-predictable elements remain for the instructions.
-The  necessary research to write the morphosyntactic YAST-rules for a specific language has to explicate which parts of the utterance are predictable and which are non-predictable.
+The basic guideline determining what should appear in the instructions is the notion of predictability: all parts of an actual utterance that can be predicted are added by the rules, only the non-predictable elements remain for the instructions.
+So, the research that is needed to write the morphosyntactic YAST-rules for a specific language is to explicate which parts of the utterance are predictable and which are non-predictable.
+As it turns out, the structure of a set of instructions to produce a sentence is very close to a dependency tree.

 Pronunciation can often already start long before the instructions for even a single sentence are finished.
 So, YAST might also be a useful model for language processing, though note that the current model is based purely on syntactic analysis, without any actual research into real psychological processing.
 To produce utterances there is only minimal memory required, in that just very few parts of the instructions cannot be immediately uttered, but have to be retained for later.
 Most instructions simply lead to linguistic elements that can be uttered immediately.

-The results of the evaluated instructions can be recorded, and this ~~receipt~~ looks like a familiar syntactic tree.
-Crucially, such syntactic trees are not necessary for the production of the utterance in YAST.
-The tree is just the combined effect of all instructions.
+The results of the evaluated instructions can be recorded, and this ~~receipt~~ looks like a constituent tree.
+Crucially, the creation of such constituent trees are not necessary for the production of the utterance.
+The constituent tree is just the combined effect of all instructions.
 So, the tree is really a receipt and not a recipe.
+In short, the syntactic approach of YAST can be summarised as a ~~recipe-rule-result-receipt~~ model.
+The (dependency-like) instructions are the recipe.
+The recipe is fed into the the rules to produce a resulting utterance.
+Additionally, a (constituent-like) receipt is a summary of all the procedures leading to the result.

-The ephemeral role of the syntactic tree is also reflected in the workings of the ~~parser~~.
-The parser does not attempt to reconstruction the tree, but immediately (after observing each pronounced element) tries to reconstruct the underlying instructions.
-In the current implementation simply many different instructions are attempted within the range of possibilities as constrained by the utterance.
+The ephemeral role of the constituent-like receipt is also reflected in the workings of the ~~parser~~.
+The parser does not attempt to reconstruct the constituent tree, but immediately (after observing each pronounced element) tries to reconstruct the underlying dependency-like instructions.
+In the current implementation, simply many different instructions are attempted within the range of possibilities as constrained by the utterance.
 Each attempt is fed into the rules until the actually observed utterance is replicated.
 In a sense, this parser is like an unexperienced learner of the language that knows the rules, but does not know any shortcuts to quickly arrive at the right interpretation.
-The YAST-parser is thus actually a predictor that constantly tries to reconstruct the instructions (as intended by the generator) by performing generation in parallel and checking the results of these mirrorred generation with the observed utterance.
-The parser mostly does not have to wait untill an utterance is finished, but can already start prediciting while the utterance is still ungoing.
-This aspect of YAST seems to be a very fruitful for modelling language processing.
+The YAST-parser is thus actually a predictor that constantly tries to reconstruct the instructions (as intended by the generator) by performing generation in parallel and checking the results of these mirrored generation with the observed utterance.
+The parser mostly does not have to wait until an utterance is finished, but can already start predicting while the utterance is still ongoing.
+This aspect of YAST seems to be a very fruitful approach for modelling language processing.

 ![Basic workflow of YAST](figures/basis){#fig:basis}

-## Instructions
+## The recipe

-Instructions consist of three different kinds of information, namely ~~linkage~~, ~~content~~ and ~~specification~~.
-All information in an instruction turns out to be of a functional/semantic nature.
+The recipe consists of a collection of one-line instructions that can be indented to indicate modifications.
+Instructions consist of three different kinds of information, namely ~~junction~~, ~~content~~ and ~~specification~~.
+All information in an instruction ideally will be of a functional/semantic nature.
 The formal linguistic structure is not something that should be of concern in the planning of the instructions.
 The formal syntactic structure is added to an utterance by the (automatic) rules.
+However, the most precise and straightforward method to specify meaning in a recipe is to use language-specific elements.
+A speaker of a specific language is necessarily juggling with the language-specific tools available to construct an utterance.

 ::: ex
 Parts of an instruction in YAST

-- ~~linkage~~: relation to earlier content (can be empty)
+- ~~junction~~: explicit relation to earlier content (can be empty for default modification)
 - ~~content~~: a single base lexeme
-- ~~specification~~: language-specific grammatical marking (can be empty)
+- ~~specification~~: language-specific grammatical marking (can be empty for unmarked morphosyntax)
 :::

-As an example, consider the German sentence in [@next] as an appetizer.
+As an example, consider the German sentence in [@next] as an appetiser.
 This German sentence is generated by the instructions in [@nnext] using the grammatical rules as will be laid out in the rest of this book.
 The instructions in [@nnext] can be seen as the intention of the speaker, with indentation marking modification.
 These instructions seem suitable for a semantic analysis, though this will has to be worked out in more detail.
-Note that the instructions are intentionally formulated with language-specific categories, so the semantic interpretation will have to be language-specific as well.
+Note that the specifications (in brackets) are intentionally formulated with language-specific morphosyntactic categories, so their semantic interpretation will have to be language-specific as well.
+Any cross-linguistic generalisation over language-specific elements is a highly important, though separate, endeavour.

 ::: ex
 - Die Männer, deren kleinen Kinder schlecht schlafen, habe ich gestern in deinem schönen Garten gesehen.